OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 ![]({{< relref "" >}}images/3d-main-window/IntersectionOverview.png)

-Intersections are cross sections of the grid model that displays the grid cell values on planes that cut through the grid in various ways.
+Intersections are cross sections of a grid model that cut the grid in various ways to display grid cell values.

-There are two main types of intersections.
-The first one which simply is called **Intersection**, is defined by a piece-wise linear curve and an extrusion direction.
-The curve can be either a Simulation Well, a Well Path, a user defined polyline, or a user defined line.
-These intersections can also be shown in their own separate [2D Intersection View]({{< relref "intersections" >}}#2d-intersection-views)
+There are two main types of intersections:

+1. **Intersection**: is defined by a piece-wise linear curve and a direction of extrusion.
+The curve can be either a simulation well, a well path, a user defined polyline, or a user defined line.
+An  intersection can also be shown in a separate [2D Intersection View]({{< relref "intersections" >}}#2d-intersection-views).

+1. **Intersection Box**: can be used as a box cutting grid cells or collapsed to a restricted axis aligned plane.

 Structural uncertainty can be visualized on intersections as described in [Ensemble Surface]({{< relref "ensemblesurface" >}}).

-The second intersection type is called an **Intersection Box**.
-An Intersection Box can be used as a box cutting the grid cells, or collapsed to a restricted axis aligned plane.

-All types of intersections are stored in a folder named **Intersections** in a **View** as shown below.
-Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the right-click menu of each intersection.
+All types of intersections are stored in the folder **Intersections** of a **View**.
+Once created, an intersection may be copied to other views by **Copy and Paste** (Ctrl-C/Ctrl-V), or by selecting **Copy intersections to all views in case** in the right-click menu.

-Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the right-click menu of each intersection.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionInTreeCopy.png)

 ## Curve Based Intersections

 There are four types of curve based intersections: Well Path, Simulation Well, Polyline, and Azimuth and Dip.
 Azimuth and Dip differs from the other three curves, as it is defined just by one straight line.
 It is called Azimuth and Dip because the plane's extrusion direction can be defined by the two angles.

 Any of these intersections can be created by activating {{< image-in-text src="images/3d-main-window/CrossSection16x16.png" >}} **New Intersection** from the right-click menu of the **Intersections** item in the Project Tree.
 They can also be created from the right-click menu in the 3D view, as described below.

 {{% notice info %}}
-To be able to see the intersections in the 3D view, the grid cells can be hidden by disabling the <b>Grids</b> item in the Project Tree or activating the <b>Hide Grid Cells</b> toolbar button.
+To be able to see the intersections in the 3D view, the grid cells can be hidden by disabling the <b>Grids</b> item in **Project Tree** or activating the <b>Hide Grid Cells</b> toolbar button.
 {{% /notice %}}

 ### Common Curve Based Intersection Options